-SA Objectives PA82 Waterside - Freeth Street for Residential (C3), office (B1) and small scale convenience retail (A1) and restaurant/café (A3) and non-residential institution (D1).
-Potential Mitigation Measures 8.
-Natural Resources & Flooding Site is at relatively low flood risk (1 in 1000).
+8. Natural Resources & Flooding Site is at relatively low flood risk (1 in 1000).
 SuDs should be incorporated into redeveloped scheme.
 Overall neutral impact.
 9. Waste Existing intensive industrial uses on site.
 Replacement uses could introduce net increase in waste production.
 Development could give rise to operational and construction waste.
 Mitigation by provision of waste management agreements/storage facilities where appropriate and promotion of recycling via Development Management process and policies of the Local Plan.
-10. Energy & Climate Change Site lies close to the existing district heating system network, however connection difficult, may be long term potential.
+10. Energy & Climate Change Site lies close to the existing district heating system network, however connection difficult, may be long ter potential.
 New buildings could be more sustainable, but still likely to be a net increase in energy use through redevelopment of existing uses.
 Overall minor negative impact.
 Mitigation provided through promotion of energy efficient buildings, sustainable design and on-site renewable energy generation and connection to District Heating System Network where appropriate via Development Management process and policies of the Local Plan 11.
 Transport Site is not particularly well connected to public transport routes but scheme should allow for enhanced pedestrian and cycle links along the river corridor.
 Existing intensive uses on site.
 Development likely to result in little net change.
 12. Employment No overall net increase in employment likely.
-13. Innovation Mix of uses could result in modern employment uses.
+13. Innovation No overall net increase in employment likely.
 14. Economic Structure Negligible impact.